The emergence of 3+1D Einstein gravity from topological gravity

 where the canonical momentums of ${\omega_i}^{ab}$ and ${e_i}^a$ are defined as ${\Pi^i}_{ab}=\frac{1}{2}\epsilon^{ijk}\epsilon_{a bcd}{e_j}^c {e_k}^d +\frac{1}{2}\epsilon^{ijk}B_{jk ab}$ and ${\pi^i}_a=\frac{1}{2}\epsilon^{ijk}\tilde{B}_{jk a}$.
 Canonical quantization requires:

 with the following flat-connection constraints:

 Similar to the $2+1$D topological gravity, the phase-space to be quantized is exactly the solutions of above constraints divided by the group of gauge transformations generated by the constraints.
-The quantum Hilbert space is the flat connections of Poincare group modulo gauge transformations.(If we regard $e$ and $\omega$ as coordinates while $\pi$ and $\Pi$ as momentums.)Of course, in order to define a UV-complete theory, it is much better to use the algebraic framework of tensor 2-category theory\cite{TCAT1,TCAT2}(It is well know that the $2+1$D Chern-Simons theory can be described by the algebraic tensor category theory.)
+The quantum Hilbert space is the flat connections of Poincare group modulo gauge transformations.(If we regard $e$ and $\omega$ as coordinates while $\pi$ and $\Pi$ as momentums.)Of course, in order to define an ultraviolet(UV) complete theory, it is much better to use the algebraic framework of tensor 2-category theory\cite{TCAT1,TCAT2}(It is well known that the $2+1$D Chern-Simons theory can be described by the algebraic tensor category theory.)

 In fact, the above constraints are exactly the same as the usual $BF$ theory of Poincare group, and the subtle difference only arises from the definition of physical observable corresponding to loop like excitation, namely, the Wilson surface operator.
-Let us first rewrite the commutation relations in terms of $B,\tilde{B},e,\omega$:
+Let us rewrite the commutation relations in terms of $B,\tilde{B},e,\omega$: